Updated: Jun 24, 2019

 Many people are quite surprised to learn that fairly commonly, legumes are not consider part of a nutrient-dense, whole foods diet.
 In some cases, legumes are considered a “gray area food” (we’ll get to that!).

 At first glance, I realize not eating beans really makes no sense.
 I mean, they’re plants after all!
 And don’t we want to concentrate our food choices around plants?

 Well, yes.
 But…

-Some thought leaders even go as far as to say that anti-nutrients are “harmful” to our intestinal integrity.
-Oh, no bueno!
+Some thought leaders in the field of functional nutrition even go as far as to say that anti-nutrients are “harmful” to our intestinal integrity.

-As to whether or not to eat legumes, it’s up to you!
-My personal experience was that my gut health was not good enough to tolerate beans very well when I first began my journey to health.
+As to whether or not you should eat legumes, like all-things-diet, it’s up to you!
+My personal experience was that my gut health was not good enough to tolerate beans very well when I first began my journey to return health.
 So I bid them farewell for the time being.
 As my gut health has improved and I’ve learned how to more properly prepare them, I occasionally eat them in small quantities.

-Another strike against legumes: they’re also primarily carbohydrates (they have protein in them but they typically don’t give that up to you!) which is potentially only problematic if you have metabolic disease (even if it’s not diagnosed).
+But also like grains, beans are primarily carbohydrates (they have protein in them but they typically don’t give that up to you!) with very little protein yield.

 The long & the short is if you currently eat beans and your health is the best it can possibly be, keep eating beans!
 If you’re health could be better and you’re looking for areas of improvement, consider eliminating beans for a time.
 Pay attention to how you feel.
 Reintroduce them.
 Pay attention to how you feel.
 You get it!